 3) Pre-Op Exam With Your Optometrist

 Just before the surgery, you will have a short pre-op examination at Giddens Optometry.
 Lens wearers are required to remove their contact lenses a few days prior to this examination so that measurements can be entirely accurate.Dr.
-Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
+Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
 The data generated in this examination will be used for comparison in every future examination, and provide background for follow-up should the keratoconus continue to progress after the surgical intervention.

 The CXL Procedure

 The ophthalmologist will first apply riboflavin eye drops (vitamin B2) to the surface of the eye.
 This substance is conducive to photo-enhancing; in other words, it improves light absorption.
 Next, the practitioner will expose the eye to a specific ultraviolet light to activate the development of new collagen cross-linking.
 This will cause the collagen fiber to thicken across the entire cornea and reinforce it.

 There are two types of corneal cross-linking procedures:

 - Epithelium-on cross-linking or transepithelial cross-linking.
 In this procedure, the doctor applies the eye drops onto the outer layer of the cornea, called the epithelium.

 - Epithelium-off cross-linking.
 To allow the riboflavin to penetrate more easily into the lower layers of the cornea, the doctor removes its outer layer before applying the drops.
 This surgical intervention has a slightly higher risk, as it could cause the disruption of surface cells in the epithelium.